Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

-where $\Delta\sigma(y)$ is the conductivity modulation profile.
-Like the modulation defined in (\ref{eq:eps_indirect}), here $\Omega$ is the modulation frequency and $q$ is the modulation momentum.
-The gain-loss modulation described by (\ref{eq:modulation_profile}) does not create a nonreciprocal frequency and mode conversion like the indirect transition, but instead results in a nonreciprocal amplifier and attenuator.
+where $\Delta\sigma(x)$ is the conductivity modulation profile in the transverse direction of the waveguide, $\Omega$ is the modulation frequency, and $q$ is the modulation wave vector.
+The gain-loss modulation described by (\ref{eq:modulation_profile}) does not create a nonreciprocal frequency and spatial mode conversion like the indirect transition, but instead results in nonreciprocal amplification and attenuation.